• ‘Abolition requires that we change one thing, everything’ – Ruth Wilson Gilmore.

 Why is it so hard to imagine a world without prisons or other forms of punishment?
 What if we didn’t automatically phone 999 when faced with harm, conflict, or a stranger in distress?
 As Ruth Wilson Gilmore suggests, visualising and working for the abolition of prisons and/or punishment, requires us to imagine new ways of living together and of responding to conflict and harm.
 In creative writing terms, this is an act of ‘world building’ that hopes to have real world consequences.

-This is the website for Prison Break: Imagining Alternatives to Prison in the UK, a research project that uses creative writing workshops to support UK-based people involved in prison abolition and transformative justice to create speculative fiction (i.e. work in the genres of science fiction, fantasy, horror), that can help imagine and enact a more just future.
-This project is led by Phil Crockett Thomas and funded by an Independent Scholar Fellowship from the ISRF (2021-2022).
+This is the website for Prison Break: Imagining Alternatives to Prison in the UK, a research project that used creative writing workshops to support UK-based activists and scholars involved in prison abolition and transformative justice to create speculative fiction (i.e. work in the genres of science fiction, fantasy, horror), that could help imagine and enact a more just future.
+This project was led by Phil Crockett Thomas and funded by an Independent Scholar Fellowship from the ISRF (2021-22).